omarsmak/omarsmak.github.io/content/post/deploy-camel-quarkus-to-azure-knative.md

   --patch '{"data":{"f54545e10oos66652.germanywestcentral.aksapp.io":""}}'
 ```

 After all these steps, now whenever you deploy an application to knative, the generated URL to access your application will be in this format: `{APP_NAME}.{NAMESPACE_NAME}.{DNS_ZONE_URL}`.
-For example running command `kubectl get ksvc -n default` should gives list of deployed application in `default` namespace with the URL to access:
+For example running command `kubectl get ksvc -n default` should give a list of deployed applications in `default` namespace with the URL to access:
 ```
 NAME                     URL                                                                                       LATESTCREATED               LATESTREADY                 READY   REASON camel-quarkus-rest       http://camel-quarkus-rest.default.f54545e10oos66652.germanywestcentral.aksapp.io       camel-quarkus-rest-v1       camel-quarkus-rest-v1       True